-The stacking InSAR results are shown in Figure 2.
+The stacking InSAR results are shown in Fig. 2.
 They are presented as a mean velocity map, where ground motion is measured in the LOS of the satellite.
 InSAR is only sensitive to ground motion occurring in the LOS direction.
 Motion away from the satellite is represented in blue.
 Motion towards the satellite is represented in red.
 Complex combinations of those two directions of motion may lead to zero apparent motion on the InSAR velocity map.
-From Figure 2, we observe manifold improvements with respect to velocity maps produced from former Cband InSAR missions (Delacourt et al., 2009).
-First, we noticed that the InSAR signal is coherent over the study area, which was not expected given the densely vegetated tropical area (Figure 2, right).
-Second, we can see a clear pattern of ground motion in the Hell-Bourg area, approximately in the interval of values \pm 0.5 m/yr and spatially consistent with ground observations.
+From Fig. 2, we observe manifold improvements with respect to velocity maps produced from former C-band InSAR missions (Delacourt et al., 2009).
+First, we noticed that the InSAR signal is coherent over the study area, which was not expected given the densely vegetated tropical area (Fig. 2, right).
+Second, we can see a clear pattern of ground motion in the Hell-Bourg area, approximately in the interval of values $\pm 0.5 \,\mathrm{m\,yr^{-1}}$ and spatially consistent with ground observations.
 Figure 2 also shows ground motion on the Ilet à Vidot (IV) landslide.
 The InSAR signal direction on both HB and IV landslides is quite complex.
-This suggests the existence of complex internal landslides kinematics such as stretching of the main landslide body in HB and dismantling of IV plateau on both sides by landslides moving either eastward or westward, as expected for a compound slide and identified in the field by Rault et al. (2022).
+This suggests the existence of complex internal landslide kinematics such as stretching of the main landslide body in HB and dismantling of the IV plateau on both sides by landslides moving either eastward or westward, as expected for a compound slide and identified in the field by Rault et al. (2022).
 It also suggests a rotational component of ground motion.
-In this study, the InSAR signal is surprisingly coherent with a certain level of noise.
-We calculated the noise as ±2 cm/yr on the InSAR velocity map.
-To minimize coherence loss, we used interferograms with 12 days times span only, excluding larger time-span interferograms.
-Owing to these limitations, we were unable to capture very slow ground motions (< 2 cm/yr).
+In this study, the InSAR signal is surprisingly coherent, with a certain level of noise.
+We calculated the noise as $\pm 2 \text{ cm yr}^{-1}$ on the InSAR velocity map.
+To minimize coherence loss, we used interferograms with 12 d time spans only, excluding larger-time-span interferograms.
+Owing to these limitations, we were unable to capture very slow ground motions ($< 2 \text{ cm yr}^{-1}$).